unknown4now/sandboxie-bypass/README.md

 # sandboxie-bypass
- Unlinking the sbiedll.dll module from a process that is using Sandboxie
+ Example of unlinking the sbiedll.dll module from a process that is using Sandboxie